jonas-eberle/geoportal/README.md

 Prior to any mapviewer request you need to edit the mapviewer and adjust the template selection, because complete path is stored in the database!

 ## Frontend maintenance
 For a list of required, external JavaScript libraries, see `packages.json`.
+For a detailed list of required, external JavaScript libraries and their dependencies, including exact version numbers, see `npm-shrinkwrap.json`.

 Required JavaScript and CSS files are bundled and minified via the Django app "django-assets".
 The configuration of these bundles is done in `framework/mapviewer/assets.py`, Django is configured to search in `framework/static` and in `node_modules` for the given files.
 Bundles are stored in `static/build`, which is ignored by git.

 Most libraries only have JavaScript or CSS code, but some also come with fonts or images.
 These additional files have been copied from the libraries' `node_modules` to our `static` directory, while keeping the directory structure intact.
 At the moment, this applies to the following libraries:

 * Bootstrap
 * Font Awesome